JosapT/eeg_alzheimer_dementia_project/README.md

 ```
 conda env create -f environment.yml
 ```
-Note: If notebooks are crashing and the script is not working, there are most likely two versions of libomp conflicted on brew and conda in your system/environment
+Note: If notebooks are crashing and the script is not working, there are most likely two versions of libomp conflicted in your system/environment

 ## **Demo Instructions**
 1. Clone the repository